James W. Horne: Comedy career

+“I feel the cameraman must be given equal credit with the director in any production.
+He can make or break the feature.
+While the director is watching the action, the cameraman has a hundred technical details to observe.” —Director James Horne in Photoplay magazine, February 1916.

 Horne's collaboration with Keaton now established him as a comedy director.
 He signed with the all-comedy Hal Roach studio, where he worked with Roach's leading stars, Laurel and Hardy, Charley Chase, and Our Gang.
 Horne's Laurel and Hardy comedies Big Business (credited to "J. Wesley Horne") and Way Out West are acclaimed as classics.
 Horne did appear as an actor in a Roach comedy, playing a bandit chief in Beau Hunks; the scheduled actor failed to appear, and Horne stepped into the costume to continue the filming.

 When talking pictures arrived, Horne displayed an aptitude for directing Roach's foreign-language versions; the American version might be staged by James Parrott, for example, but the international version would be entrusted to Horne.

 Horne left Roach in 1932 during an economic downturn that eliminated many jobs.
 He returned to Universal and directed the studio's now-obscure two-reel comedies for the next two years.
 When Universal closed its comedy unit, Horne worked briefly at Columbia Pictures and went back to Roach in 1935.